codecov/umbrella/README.md

 # Run migrations
 $ make devenv.migrate

+# Designate a user as an admin.
+This is necessary to access the admin interface.
+$ make devenv.admin

 # Rebuild and restart `umbrella` containers.
 Necessary if dependencies change.
 # Run this after pulling if you haven't pulled in a while.
 $ make devenv.refresh